Edd Roush

 Edd J. Roush (May 8, 1893 – March 21, 1988) was an American professional baseball player and coach.
 He played in Major League Baseball as a center fielder from 1913 to 1931, most prominently as a member of the Cincinnati Reds where he was a two-time National League (NL) batting champion and led the team to the 1919 World Series championship.
 He also played for the New York Giants, Chicago White Sox as well as the Newark Peppers and the Indianapolis Hoosiers of the Federal League.
-Roush accumulated a .323 batting average over his 18-year playing career and, was elected to the National Baseball Hall of Fame in 1962.
+Roush accumulated a .323 batting average over his 18-year playing career and was elected to the National Baseball Hall of Fame in 1962.

 Early life

-Roush was born in Oakland City, Indiana, on May 8, 1893, to parents Laura and William Roush.
+Roush was born in Oakland City, Indiana, on May 8, 1893, to parents Laura and William Roush, a dairy farmer.
 A twin, he and his brother Fred (not short for Edward or Frederick, respectively) each shared a middle initial of J, which was not short for any name.
-A son of a dairy farmer he worked on the farm throughout childhood.
-He grew up left-handed, but learned to throw and bat right-handed early in his career due to the fact that left-handed gloves were hard to find in Oakland City.
+The boys worked on the dairy farm throughout childhood.
+Edd was left-handed, but he learned to throw and bat right-handed early in his career due to the fact that left-handed gloves were scarce in Oakland City.